Juniper/contrail-operator/deploy/openshift/docs/Openshift-KVM.md

 ```
 # cat <<EOF > config_contrail_operator.yaml
-CONTRAIL_VERSION=2008.20
+CONTRAIL_VERSION=2008.119
 CONTRAIL_REGISTRY=hub.juniper.net/contrail-nightly
 DOCKER_CONFIG=<this_needs_to_be_generated>
 EOF
 ```
 `DOCKER_CONFIG` is configuration for registry secret to closed container registry (if registry is wide open then no credentials are required) Set `DOCKER_CONFIG` to registry secret with proper data in base64.

-**NOTE**: You may create base64 encoded value for config with script provided [here](https://github.com/Juniper/contrail-operator/tree/master/deploy/openshift/tools/docker-config-generate).
+-**NOTE**: You may create base64 encoded value for config with script provided [here](https://github.com/Juniper/contrail-operator/tree/master/deploy/openshift/tools/docker-config-generate).
 Copy output of the script and paste into config used to install-manifests script._

 Install Contrail manifests

+**NOTE**: If your environment has to use a specific NTP server, follow [these](./chrony-ntp-configuration.md) instructions before executing next steps.

 ```
 # ./contrail-operator/deploy/openshift/install-manifests.sh --dir ./ --config ./config_contrail_operator.yaml
 ```

-**NOTE**: If your environment has to use a specific NTP server, follow [these](./chrony-ntp-configuration.md) instructions before executing next steps.

 Generate the ignition configs